Nitinkumarsahu/Kaoi-Guides/Chat_Bot_Url.md

 5. Paste it in your heroku app and deploy🔥💖.<br>

 That's it!
 You can make your own chatbot api.
 You can use this api for other projects as well.

+## 👁️‍🗨️A BOT WITH A BRAIN ROCKS! Úwù